mercadopago/devsite-docs/guides/additional-content/sales-processing/cancellations-and-refunds.en.md

 >
 > Important
 >
 > When running the APIs referenced in this documentation, you may encounter the attribute **X-Idempotency-Key**.
-Its completion is important to ensure the execution and re-execution of requests without side effects such as duplicate payments in refund cases.
+Sending it is mandatory to ensure the execution and re-execution of requests without side effects such as duplicate payments in refund cases.
+Update our [SDKs Library](/developers/en/docs/sdks-library/landing), or generate a UUID V4 and send it in the _header_ of your requests to avoid possible errors.

 ## Cancellations